kgullion/signalprocessing/plots/README.md

 </html>
 ```
 3. In **Node**, there is no browser window.
-So you should create an web server to serve html file.
+So you should create a web server to serve html file.

 - To simplify this step I am using **Parcel** and **cross-env** modules.
 - Install and save these modules as development.